looshi/encoder-dog/README.md

 # Encoder Dog

 React app that converts audio files to mp3 using ffmpeg wasm.
+Allows the user to add mp3 metadata like artist, track number, and album art.

 View Running Project: https://looshi.github.io/encoder-dog/